d-led/fakeformat/README.md

 status
 ------

-Currently tested (Win32 and x64) with Visual Studio 2012 Express, and 32 bit in gcc 4.7.3, but should be no problem to test and fix on other compilers and platforms.
+Currently tested (Win32 and x64) with Visual Studio 2012 Express, and 32 bit in gcc, but should be no problem to test and fix on other compilers and platforms.
 A premake4 script should help with that task.

 Testing is done using [Catch](https://github.com/philsquared/Catch).